serkan-ozal/mysafe/README.md

 * **`mysafe.enableSafeMemoryManagementMode`:** Enables checkes while freeing/reallocating memory.
 By this property enabled, every memory free/reallocation are checked about if the target memory is valid (already allocated) or not.
 Default value is `false`.

 * **`mysafe.enableSafeMemoryAccessMode`:** Enables memory access checkes over `sun.misc.Unsafe`.
 By this property enabled, every memory accesses over `sun.misc.Unsafe` are checked about if the target memory is valid (already allocated) or not.
 Default value is `false`.

-* **`mysafe.enableCallerInfoMonitoringMode`:** Enables tracking caller informations on memory allocation (currently only caller class names and caller thread name) with at most `8` depth.
-Caller informations are dumped while dumping all allocated memories through `MySafe::dumpAllocatedMemories` if it is enabled.
-Default value is `false`.
+* **`mysafe.enableConcurrentMemoryAccessCheck`:** Enables a very lightweight locking for every memory access/free operation.
+By this property enabled, when there is on going memory access, there cannot be memory free and when there is on going memory free, there cannot be memory access.
+However, when there is on going memory access, there can be other memory accesses and when there is on going memory free, there can be other memory frees.
+It means, memory accesses only lock memory frees and memory frees only lock memory accesses.
+This property can be used if there is no guarantee for that the accessed memory region can be free by other threads simultaneously.
+Note that this lock is not address based lock but global lock for memory access/free operation but it is very light weight and implemented by lock-free approaches with busy-spin based on the assumption that memory accesses/frees are very fast operations.

 * **`mysafe.useCustomMemoryManagement`:** Enabled custom memory management mode.
 Custom memory management means that memory allocation/free/reallocation operations are not handled directly over `sun.misc.Unsafe` but over custom implementation.
 For example, user might acquire memory in batch from OS, caches it and then serves requested memories from there.
 In this mode, user can specify his/her custom memory allocation/free/reallocation points instead of `Unsafe::allocateMemory`/`Unsafe::freeMemory`/`Unsafe::reallocateMemory`.
 However, when this mode is enabled, **Safe Memory Access Mode** feature cannot be enabled at the same time.
 Custom memory management points can be configured via annotations (`@AllocationPoint`, `@FreePoint` and `@ReallocationPoint`) and properties file named `mysafe-config.properties`.
 **TODO** Explain how to specify custom memory management points with annotation or by properties file in detail.

-* **`mysafe.disableSafeMode`:** Disables memory access checkes over `sun.misc.Unsafe`.
-By this property enabled, every memory accesses over `sun.misc.Unsafe` are checked about if the target memory is in the allocated memory region or not to prevvent segmentation fault.
+* **`mysafe.customMemoryManagementPackagePrefix`:** Specifies a subset of classes/packages for checking loaded classes whether they might have custom memory management point.
+By this configuration, unnecessary check on every loaded classes is prevented for possible custom memory management points.

+* **`mysafe.threadLocalMemoryUsagePatternExist`:** ???

+* **`mysafe.threadLocalMemoryUsageDeciderImpl`:** ???

+* **`mysafe.enableCallerInfoMonitoringMode`:** Enables tracking caller informations on memory allocation (class name, method name and line number) with at most `4` depth by default.
+Caller informations are dumped while dumping all allocated memories through `MySafe::dumpAllocatedMemories` if it is enabled.
 Default value is `false`.

+* **`mysafe.maxCallerInfoDepth`:** Configures maximum depth of for caller information tracking.
+Default value is `4`.

 * **`mysafe.enableMXBean`:** Enables JMX support.
 Default value is `false`.